VaLiuM09/Creator-Base-Template/readme.md

 All that a training designer would have to do only two steps:

 1) Copy the scene and populate it with training objects he needs.
-2) Create a training, save it anywhere in `Assets` folder, and reference the saved file from the scene.
+2) Create a training course, save it in the default training course folder, and select it in the `Runtime Configurator` component on the game object called `[TRAINING_CONFIGURATION]` in the scene.

 ## Create a scene